ChainSafe/forest/documentation/src/basic_usage.md

 ### Optional runtime dependencies

-[aria2](https://aria2.github.io/) is an alternate backed for downloading the snapshots.
+[aria2](https://aria2.github.io/) is an alternate backend for downloading the snapshots.
 It is significantly faster than the in-built Forest downloader.

 ```shell